Seasonal Affective Disorder or SAD

 There are 2 types of SAD:

 Fall-onset.
-This is also called winter depression.
+This type is also called winter depression.
 Symptoms of depression begin in the late fall to early winter months.
 They ease during the summer months.

 Spring-onset.
-This is also called summer depression.
+This type is also called summer depression.
 Symptoms of depression begin in late spring to early summer.
 This type is much less common.

 These are the most common symptoms of SAD: